So, about our budget fashion and style advice: We sometimes use affiliate links, so we might earn a buck or two if you click and buy :) !

-If you have… light brown or blond hair with medium-light skin, go for deep reds and earth tones.
+Go for deep reds and earth tones.
 Avoid suits in black or dark grey.

-If you have… medium-dark skin with dark brown or black hair, have fun with color!
+Have fun with color!
 Bright yellows and jewel toned pinks and purples will look marvelous on you.
 Stay away from muted colors like beige or olive green.

-If you have… very light skin and/or freckles with light blond or red hair, cobalt blue, any shade of green (apart from lime) and, believe it or not you gingers out there, pink are some of your best swimsuit colors.
+Cobalt blue, any shade of green (apart from lime) and, believe it or not you gingers out there, pink are some of your best swimsuit colors.
 It’s a good idea to avoid orange and yellow.